University of Guelph: Main campus

-Campus safety is provided by the University of Guelph Campus Community Police, First Response Team and Fire Safety officers.
-The main campus is approximately a 1 hour drive west of Toronto.
-It is 412 hectares, which includes a 12-hectare Research Park and a 165-hectare arboretum.
+The University of Guelph's main campus lies in Guelph, Ontario, residing on traditional Anishinaabe and Haudenosaunee territory.
+The campus, approximately a 1 hour drive west of Toronto, is 412 hectares, including a 12-hectare Research Park and a 165-hectare arboretum.

+The university's oldest buildings date back to the 19th century, with the oldest building on campus being Alumni House, built in 1879.
+Visible from much of the campus is Johnston Hall, a signature symbol of the university and one of its most recognizable landmarks.
+Built in 1931 as the new home for the Ontario Agricultural College's administration, it was constructed on the site of the torn-down Moreton Lodge, which had been built in the early 1870s.
+The portico from the original building, preserved after its demolition, remains on Johnston Green.

+Campus safety at the main campus is the responsibility of the Campus Safety Office, which includes Special Constables, Dispatchers, Fire Prevention Officers, and the First Response Team.

 Ontario Agricultural College (OAC) campuses

 The Ontario Agricultural College had a network of campuses and research stations throughout Ontario which were operated by the Ministry of Agriculture, Food, and Rural Affairs.
 At one time, courses were offered in English in Guelph, Kemptville and Ridgetown, and in French at Campus d'Alfred near Ottawa.
-From 1889 to 1961, this college published the OAC Review, a magazine published by and for students, with topics on everything from political and social events to photographs from around campus.
+From 1889 to 1961, this college published the OAC Review, a magazine for and by students, covering everything from political and social events to photographs from around campus.

 In 2014, the University of Guelph announced that academic programmes at the Alfred and Kemptville campuses would close after the existing students completed their studies.
-In early 2017, the University of Guelph web site clearly indicated that this institution was no longer offering programs at either location.
+In early 2017, the University of Guelph website clearly indicated that this institution was no longer offering programs at either location.

-The OAC does operate in Guelph and at the campus in Ridgetown, Ontario at the former Ridgetown College of Agricultural Technology, on over 450 acre.
-It does not offer degree programs in this location.
-Instead, the focus is on technology transfer, with two and three year diploma programs.
-Specialties are agriculture, veterinary technology, environmental management and horticulture.
+The OAC operates in Guelph and at the Ridgetown campus in Ridgetown, Ontario, at the former Ridgetown College of Agricultural Technology, on over 450 acre of land.
+It does not offer degree programs in this location; instead, the focus is on technology transfer, with two- and three-year diploma programs.
+Specialties are agriculture, veterinary technology, environmental management, and horticulture.
 This location also offers one-year certificate programs in performance horse handling and veterinary office administration.
 There is also an apprenticeship program for Dairy Herdsperson (new for 2017).

 University of Guelph-Humber

-The University of Guelph-Humber is a satellite campus created by a partnership in 2002 between the University of Guelph and Humber College.
+The University of Guelph-Humber is a satellite campus created in 2002 by a partnership between the University of Guelph and Humber College.
 Located on Humber's North Campus in Toronto, it offers seven four-year academic programs that grant an honours degree from the University of Guelph and a college diploma from Humber College.

-In the fall of 2015, there were 4,174 full-time and 503 part-time undergraduate degree students enrolled at the Guelph-Humber campus.
+As of the 2024/2025 academic year, 4,523 students were enrolled at the University of Guelph-Humber.
+78% of these were full-time students and 22% were part-time students.